-The result was a craveworthy, hearty sandwich with a wonderful creaminess, fabulous crunchy and total deliciousness.
+The result was the California Turkey Club Wrap, a craveworthy, hearty sandwich with a wonderful creaminess, fabulous crunchy and total deliciousness.
 It was a little big for little Paige (she unrolled it and ate the contents with a fork), but Will really liked it.
 And I loved it.

 Do you have a favorite wrap sandwich?
 Share in the comments!

 - 4 leaves Boston Bibb lettuce, , ribs removed

 - 3/4 lb honey maple turkey breast, (deli meat - Boar's Head is recommended)

 - 8 slices bacon, , cooked and drained on paper towel

 - 1 ripe avocado, , peeled, pitted and sliced

 - Divide the lettuce, tomato, turkey breast, cheese, bacon and avocado evenly between the flatbreads or tortillas, layering in that order.